 Ginger Vieira was diagnosed with type 1 diabetes when she was 13, celiac disease a year later, and fibromyalgia in 2014.
 Ginger provides great insights into life with multiple chronic illnesses, including how to make the most of your life despite your health setbacks.

 You've heard it before: reduce the carbs in your diet to help lower your blood sugar, lose weight, and live a healthier life with diabetes.
 But it isn't always easy!
-Here are 10 tips for eating a diabetic-friendly meal plan on a budget.
+Many of us are concerned about the high cost of some healthier foods.
+Here are 10 foods that can fit your diabetes-friendly meal plan and your budget.

 1. Frozen vegetables

-While not as good as fresh vegetables, frozen veggies don't come with all the sodium of canned vegetables, and they're very inexpensive and easy to cook in the microwave or in a pot on the stove.
+Frozen veggies don't come with all the sodium of canned vegetables, they're inexpensive, and they don’t spoil in a few days like fresh vegetables do.
+They're also easy to cook in the microwave or a pot on the stove.
 Stick with choices like peas, carrots, Brussels sprouts, cauliflower, corn, and other lower-carb choices.

 Whether you buy the leg, the thigh, or the breast, the standard packages of raw chicken in the meat aisle of your store are a great way to get plenty of protein.
-Flavor it with olive oil and a variety of basic herbs (like oregano, celery salt, and pepper) and cook on the stove-top in a pan.
-Buying a whole, roasted chicken is also a great cost-saving option.
+Flavor it with olive oil and a variety of basic herbs (like oregano, celery salt, and pepper) and cook on the stovetop in a pan.
+Buying a whole, roasted chicken is also a convenient, low-cost option.

 3. Brown rice

-Swap your pasta for brown rice from the bulk section, rather than one of those ready-made boxes, and cook it yourself!
-When bought in bulk, rice is simple and cheap.
+Swap your pasta for brown rice from the grocery store's bulk section, rather than one of those ready-made boxes, and cook it yourself!
+Rice is filling, easy to make, and when bought in bulk, it's cheap.

 5. Peanut butter

-A quick and easy meal that's also low carb requires simply a few spoonfuls of peanut butter and an apple (or banana), giving you some healthy fat and natural carbohydrates from fruit.
+A quick and easy meal that's also low carb requires only a few spoonfuls of peanut butter and an apple (or banana), giving you some protein, healthy fat, and natural carbohydrates from fruit.

 6. Veggie of the week

-When buying fresh veggies at the grocery store, take a look at the veggies on sale.
-For example, some weeks bell peppers will cost $2.99 per pound, which is expensive, while other weeks they'll be on sale for $1.99 per pound.
+When shopping for vegetables at the grocery store, take a look at the fresh veggies that are on sale.
+For example, some weeks bell peppers will cost $1.99 per pound, which is expensive, while other weeks they'll be on sale for 99 cents per pound.
 That's the week when you buy that vegetable.

 7. Deli meat